 UC College- Conservatory of Music

-Sieun Park is a third year undergraduate student at the University of Cincinnati College Conservatory of Music and is currently a bachelor's student under Professor Demarre McGill.
+Sieun Park is an undergraduate student at the University of Cincinnati College Conservatory of Music and is currently a bachelor's student under Professor Demarre McGill.
 Park participated in the orchestras, Peabody Wind Orchestra (2016-20), Howard County High School GT Orchestra (2017-19) with TwoSetViolin (2018-19) and with the Baltimore Symphony Orchestra in the Meyerhoff Symphony Hall, and the Peabody Youth Orchestra (2019-20),

 among several others involving her current school.
 In 2019, Park won the Peabody Wind Orchestra Concerto Competition and was accompanied by the orchestra during